Daigaku Imo (Japanese Sweet Potato Dessert)

 Daigaku imo (Candied Japanese Sweet Potatoes) served in a bowl.

 Serve the sweet potato pieces in a bowl, and enjoy!
-Sprinkle with sesame seeds and a pinch of salt for extra flavor!
+Sprinkle with black sesame seeds and a pinch of salt for extra flavor!

 Recipe Tips